-The successful development and adoption of new payroll systems can promote increased vocational training and career development and transparency in wage structures.
+The successful development and implementation of new payroll systems can promote increased vocational training and career development and transparency in wage structures.
 This entails clearly defining the manner in which assessments of jobs, roles, capabilities, responsibilities and performance create the basis for wage determination and increased benefits for employees and companies.

-Act on the equal position and equal rights of women and men No. 10/2008 requires companies with 25 employees or more to employ payroll systems and wage determinations based on objective and transparent criteria.
+The Act on the Equal Status and Equal Rights of Women and Men No. 10/2008 requires companies with 25 employees or more to employ payroll systems and wage determinations based on objective and transparent criteria.
 According to the Act, companies are under obligation to adopt an equal pay standard during the period between 2019 and 2022.
 A new payroll system will facilitate such adoption.
 Smaller companies should preferably base their payroll systems on comparable criteria.